dianomic/foglamp-k8s/docs/setup-k8s-foglamp-fogman/README.md

+# Setup FogLAMP Manage and FogLAMP in Kubernetes

+Note: Kubernetes must be setup and running before performing the following the steps.
+Documentations for setup of k8s can be found [here.](../setup-k8s/README.md)

 ## Deployment

-Note: Kubernetes must be setup and running before performing the following the steps.
-Documentations for setup of k8s can be found at docs/setup-k8s.

-Get the manifest files of both FogLAMP Manage and FogLAMP from https://github.com/nerdapplabs/k8s.git
+Get the manifest files of both FogLAMP Manage and FogLAMP from [here.](../../)

 Following commands will create resources mentioned in yaml file of fogman and foglamp